MicrosoftDocs/entra-docs/docs/identity-platform/azure-active-directory-graph-app-manifest-deprecation.md

 If you don't view, edit, or save app manifests, this migration doesn't impact your workflow.

-If you view or edit app manifests, you'll notice the [attribute differences between Azure AD Graph format and Microsoft Graph format](#attribute-differences-between-azure-ad-graph-and-microsoft-graph-formats).
+If you view or edit app manifests, you notice the [attribute differences between Azure AD Graph format and Microsoft Graph format](#attribute-differences-between-azure-ad-graph-and-microsoft-graph-formats).
 We recommend that you start viewing and editing app manifests following the [Microsoft Graph format reference](reference-microsoft-graph-app-manifest.md).

-If your workflow requires you to save the manifests in your source repository for use later, you'll need to [convert an app manifest in Azure AD Graph format to Microsoft Graph format](#convert-an-app-manifest-in-azure-ad-graph-format-to-microsoft-graph-format).
+If your workflow requires you to save the manifests in your source repository for use later, you need to [convert an app manifest in Azure AD Graph format to Microsoft Graph format](#convert-an-app-manifest-in-azure-ad-graph-format-to-microsoft-graph-format).

 ## Attribute differences between Azure AD Graph and Microsoft Graph formats